justincpresley/go-cobs/README.md

 The API is subject to check as plan to incorporate the following features in future releases:

+ - Create concrete the basic and in-depth testing.
+ -
  - Create `FlagCount()` function.
  - A function that combines `Decode()` and `Verify()` in one function to eliminate the need to loop through the data twice.
  - Implement `COBS/ZPE` and/or `COBS/ZRE`.